Safecast/Realtime-Website/site/wp-content/plugins/media-library-assistant/readme.txt

 == Changelog ==

-= 2.65 =
+= 2.70 =
+* New: A new Debug logging category has been created for "where-used" reporting.
+* New: The Att.
+Categories and Att.
+Tags taxonomies can now be displayed a columns on the Media/Library list mode admin submenu.
+* Fix: File downloads originating from a Bulk Action are now restricted to the site's uploads directory tree.
-* New: The "MLA Tax Query Example" plugin has been enhanced to handle multi-column orderby parameters.
+* Fix: The "MLA Download ZIP Example" plugin has been updated to work with the current MLA version.
+* Fix: References to the FTJ Donate page now go to the plugin description page.
+* Fix: References to the WordPress `get_terms()` function have been updated to accomodate changes made in WP 4.5.0.
+* Fix: When Polylang is active, term assignment for "untranslated" taxonomies is no longer restricted to the default language.
+* Fix: On the Settings/Media Library Assistant Debug tab, the "Save Changes" button has been moved up for easier access when changing option settings.
+* Fix: For the Media/Edit Media admin submenu, duplicate database queries for the "Months" dropdown control have been eliminated.

+= 2.60 - 2.65 =
-* Fix: **Corrected an "ajax.fail error"** in the Media/Assistant "Set Parent" function and the Media/Edit Media screen.
+* 2.65 - Corrects an "ajax.fail error" in the Media/Assistant "Set Parent" function and the Media/Edit Media screen.
+One other enhancement, two other fixes.
-* Fix: For the Media/Assistant admin submenu, some taxonomy term queries have been eliminated to improve performance.
-* Fix: In the "Smart Medis Categories" example plugin, WordPress "deprecated" messages have been removed when loading the Settings screen.

-= 2.60 - 2.64 =
 * 2.64 - For `[mla_gallery]`, corrects v2.63 problem that applied `mla_named_transfer` to all `link=file` and `link=download` galleries.
 * 2.63 - Download by name and pretty links, str_replace format option, disable mapping rules, debug tab.
 Eight enhancements in all, nine fixes.
 * 2.62 - Corrects a PHP Fatal Error when loading MLA Media Manager enhancements for "front-end" use.